 Best places to see in Lijiang: old town and surroundings

-During the 7 years I have spent in China, I was fortunate to visit this beautiful place twice.
-That is why here is a guide of what to see and do in Lijiang, where to stay and how to get there.
+Here, I’ll share a guide on what to see and do in Lijiang, where to stay, and how to get there.

 How to get to the old town of Lijiang?